robert/robert.github.com/_posts/2018-11-31-wavefunction-collapse-algorithm.md

 As in our seating plan example, we start the collapsing process with a wavefunction in which every square in our output image is in a superposition of every type of tile.

 <img src="/images/wfc-land-superposition.png" />
-TODO: remove mountain

 We start by choosing the square whose wavefunction we will collapse.
 In our wedding planning example we made this choice randomly.
 However, as `ExUtumno` has observed, this isn't how humans tend to approach these kinds of problems.
 Instead, they look for the squares with the lowest *entropy*.
 Entropy is a measurement of uncertainty and disorder.
-In general, a square with high entropy is one with lots of possible tiles in its wavefunction.
+In general, a square with high entropy is one with lots of possible tiles remaining in its wavefunction.
 Which tile it will eventually collapse to is still very uncertain.
 By contrast, a square with low entropy is one with few possible tiles remaining in its wavefunction.
 Which tile it will eventually collapse to is already very constrained.

 For example, in an Even Simpler Tile Model, a square with no information from its surrounding squares is completely unconstrained and is still able to be any tile.
 It therefore has very high entropy.
 But a square with several of its surrounding squares already collapsed might only have 2 tiles that it can possibly take on.

 <img src="/images/wfc-entropy.png" />

-Even though this square's wavefunction has not been fully collapsed, it is still somewhat constrained, and therefore has a lower *entropy*.
-It is these low-entropy, restricted tiles that humans tend to focus on when working on Wavefunction Collapse-like problems manually.
+Even though the wavefunction of the centre square in the above diagram has not been fully collapsed, we do know that it can't be a land tile.
+It has still been somewhat constrained, and therefore has a lower *entropy* than the square in the top right, which can still be either land, sea, or coast.

+It is low-entropy, restricted tiles that humans tend to focus on when working on Wavefunction Collapse-like problems manually.
 Even if you're not rigorously using Wavefunction Collapse to design your wedding seating plan, you will still tend to focus on the areas of the plan that already have the most strictures.
 You don't put Dwayne on Table 1, Seat 5, then arbitrarily leap over to putting Kathy on Table 7 (which is currently empty).
 Instead you seat Dwayne, then figure out who can sit next to him, then who can go next to them, and so on.
 I haven't seen this written anywhere else, but my intuition says that following this *minimal entropy heuristic* probably results in fewer *contradictions* than randomly choosing squares to collapse.

 The entropy formula used in Wavefunction Collapse is *Shannon Entropy*.
 It makes use of the tile weights that we parsed from the input image in the previous step: